Fighter Jets!

 The Blue Angels were the obvious headliners.
 There was also a solo F-16 flying around as if it were the Ferrari of the skies.
 In between everything there were other pilots flying some older aircraft doing some phenomenal stunts almost making them look like they’d crash.
 A P-51 Mustang also raced a Tesla Cybertruck.
 Guess who won?
 Unfortunately I was behind the tents so I missed the race.

 The Life Lion also took flight.
 Although no barrel rolls, flips or inverted flight, it was cool to see such an important aircraft to our area do a few pass by’s.
+It was nothing shy of skillful flight displaying pure ability and talent.
+These pilots and helicopters are relied on for every day life saving procedures regardless of weather conditions.
+They are the true heroes of the show.
+That being said, it was positive experience to see them displaying their flight mastery over the local Harrisburg skies proving their abilities to save lives.

 - Mike